MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_oemuiobj.md

  - OEMUIOBJ
 ---

-# _OEMUIOBJ structure

 ## -description

-The OEMUIOBJ structure is used as an input argument to several of the methods exported by user interface plug-ins.
+The **OEMUIOBJ** structure is used as an input argument to several of the methods exported by user interface plug-ins.

 ## -struct-fields

 ### -field cbSize

-Size of the OEMUIOBJ structure.
+Size of the **OEMUIOBJ** structure.

 ### -field pOemUIProcs

-Pointer to a an <a href="/windows-hardware/drivers/ddi/printoem/ns-printoem-_oemuiprocs">OEMUIPROCS</a> structure, which is a private, internal structure.
+Pointer to a an [**OEMUIPROCS**](/windows-hardware/drivers/ddi/printoem/ns-printoem-_oemuiprocs) structure, which is a private, internal structure.

 ## -remarks

-User interface plug-ins do not need to reference an OEMUIOBJ structure's members.
-Plug-ins receive a pointer to this structure as input to their <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-devicecapabilities">IPrintOemUI::DeviceCapabilities</a>, <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-devqueryprintex">IPrintOemUI::DevQueryPrintEx</a> and <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-querycolorprofile">IPrintOemUI::QueryColorProfile</a> methods.
-Additionally, the OEMCUIPPARAM structure contains an OEMUIOBJ structure pointer.
-Plug-ins must supply the received pointer when calling <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemdriverui-drvgetdriversetting">IPrintOemDriverUI::DrvGetDriverSetting</a> or <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemdriverui-drvupdateuisetting">IPrintOemDriverUI::DrvUpdateUISetting</a>.
+User interface plug-ins do not need to reference an **OEMUIOBJ** structure's members.
+Plug-ins receive a pointer to this structure as input to their [IPrintOemUI::DeviceCapabilities](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-devicecapabilities), [IPrintOemUI::DevQueryPrintEx](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-devqueryprintex) and [IPrintOemUI::QueryColorProfile](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-querycolorprofile) methods.

+Additionally, the **OEMCUIPPARAM** structure contains an **OEMUIOBJ** structure pointer.
+Plug-ins must supply the received pointer when calling [IPrintOemDriverUI::DrvGetDriverSetting](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemdriverui-drvgetdriversetting) or [IPrintOemDriverUI::DrvUpdateUISetting](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemdriverui-drvupdateuisetting).